js1019/PlanetaryModels/discontinuities/README.md

-## Build discontinuities for planets
+## Build discontinuities of planets
+In this folder, we provide scripts to create triangle meshes for discontinuities of the target planet.

 ### Perfectly spherically symmetric surfaces
 Please check data/unit_sphere.m as a demo to build a surface via applying a surface distant function.
 In this test case, we simply use a unit sphere.

 ### Ellipsoidal surfaces
-Please check EarthEllp/ and MarsEllp/ as demos to build ellipsoidal surfaces via using surface distant functions
+Please check EarthEllp/ and MarsEllp/ as demos to build ellipsoidal exterior and interior surfaces via using surface distant functions.

 ### Topography and 3D crusts
 Please check mooncrust/ or Marscrust/ as demos to build a 3D crust, including topography and thickness.